airqo-platform/AirQo-api/packages/airqo-source-metadata/README.md

 $env:AIRQO_API_TOKEN = "your-airqo-api-token"
 ```

-Tokens can be generated from the API section of your AirQo Nexus account at <https://nexus.airqo.net/>.
+Log in to your AirQo Nexus account at <https://nexus.airqo.net/user/login>, then generate a token from **Account Settings → API tab → Register a client**.

 ## Quick start